storacha/w3up/packages/w3up-client/README.md

 sequenceDiagram
     participant User
     participant Application backend
-    participant web3.storage w3up service
+    participant storacha.network w3up service
-    Application backend->>User: Front end code that includes w3up-client User->>web3.storage w3up service: (If needed) Create Space and register it User->>web3.storage w3up service: (If needed) Use Agent email verification to "log in" to Space User->>web3.storage w3up service: Upload data using w3up-client
+    Application backend->>User: Front end code that includes w3up-client User->>storacha.network w3up service: (If needed) Create Space and register it User->>storacha.network w3up service: (If needed) Use Agent email verification to "log in" to Space User->>storacha.network w3up service: Upload data using w3up-client
 ```
 - If you want your user to own their own Space, you'll likely be relying on the `w3up-client` methods to create a Space, authorize the Space, and authorize the Agent on the end user-side; from there they can run any of the `upload` methods
-    - Doing this does take some of the UX out of your control; for instance, when web3.storage fully launches with w3up, your users will have to set up their payment methods with web3.storage
+    - Doing this does take some of the UX out of your control; for instance, when storacha.network fully launches with w3up, your users will have to set up their payment methods with storacha.network
     - Note that this alone does not give visibility into which of your end users are uploading what; to track this, you'll probably need them to send you that information separately (e.g., once they've run `upload` and get back a content CID, you can have them send that CID to you for tracking)
 - There is a world of possibilities with your users "bringing their own identity" for their Space; you could explore how crypto wallet private keys, Apple Passkey, and more might map to Space DIDs and have the client use those
-- If you have code snippet(s) that works for you, please share them in a PR or [Github issue](https://github.com/storacha/w3up/issues) and we'll link them here!
+- If you have code snippet(s) that works for you, please share them in a PR or [Github issue](https://github.com/storacha/upload-service/issues) and we'll link them here!

 ### Environments requiring wasm import